 It can be a daunting time coming to university without having the support of a family network.
-If you are an estranged student who no longer has any contact with your parents or guardians and are considering coming to Keele University, or you're already a student here, we will provide you with a package of support that can help you pre-entry and throughout your time at University.
+If you are an estranged student who no longer has any contact with your parents or guardians and are considering coming to Keele University, or you're already a student here, we can provide you with a package of support that can help you pre-entry and throughout your time at University.

 A Dedicated Contact for Estranged Students